jasonbitterman/journal-club-assistant/README.md

 - Inclusion/exclusion criteria
 - Primary and secondary outcome measures
 - Statistical methodology
-- Baseline characteristics
+- Baseline characteristics of subjects
-- Detailed results analysis
+- Primary and secondary outcome measure results

 ### AI-Generated Analysis
 Users can also choose to have the assistant generate a focused analysis of the submitted research paper.
 This analysis includes assessment of: